Shreeyak/COMS4444-Voronoi-Sim/Readme.md

 Work in Progress.
 A simulator to visualize the voronoi game with different unit placements.

+## Coordinate System

+In order to make computation easy, our coordinate system follows numpy indexing.

+Origin: Top-left
+X-Axis: Top -> Bottom
+Y-Axis: Left -> Right

+Note: In ordinary metric cases, x is left->right.
+If using that system, pass metric coords as (y, x)

 ## Features

 1. Variable Grid Size